fygar256/general-assembler-axx/README.md

 ### VLIW processor

-#### .vliw directive

 ```
+.vliw directive
 .vliw::128::41::5::1::00
 ```

-This will allow you to handle a VLIW processor with 128 packing bits, 41 bits per instruction, 5 template bits, the template packing bit being the first bit from the lowest, and a NOP code of 0x00 (Itanium example).
+This will allow you to handle a VLIW processor with 128 bundle bits, 41 instruction bits, 5 template bits, the template packing bit being the lowest bit, and a NOP code of 0x00 (Itanium example).

-For example, on Itanium, there are three 41-bit instructions, a set of instructions with a length of 41*3=123 (bits) plus a template bit at the end.
+For example, on Itanium, there are three 41-bit instructions, a set of instructions with a length of 41*3=123 (bits) + 5 template bits at the beginning.
+If it is not EPIC, specify 0 for the template bit and packing bit positions.

 Specifically,